What Is Generalized Anxiety Disorder (GAD)?

 Some other symptoms of generalized anxiety disorder include:

-• Persistent worrying or anxiety about a number of areas that are out of proportion to the impact of the events
+• Persistent worrying or anxiety about several areas that are out of proportion to the impact of the events

 • Overthinking plans and solutions to all possible worst-case outcomes